Notice: This page requires JavaScript to function properly.

 LEFT, RIGHT and INNER JOINs

-Great job!
-The online store has placed an order with a supplier for products they were running low on in stock, so they won't need us until the shipment arrives.
+The online store has ordered more products from a supplier because they were running low on stock.
+This means we have some free time until the shipment arrives.

-There are 4 main types of table joins:
+Here are the 4 main types of table joins:

-• INNER JOIN: Returns only the rows that have matching values in both tables; (This join has the same functionality as the standard JOIN you've been using so far)
+• INNER JOIN: Returns rows with matching values in both tables.
+This is the same as the standard JOIN you've been using;

 • LEFT JOIN: Returns all rows from the left table and the matching rows from the right table.
 If there are no matches, it returns NULL for the right table;